-One observable factor in the decrease in pursuits stems from a change in our pursuit policy; these changes became effective in January of 2018.
+One observable factor in the decrease in pursuits over the past two years, stems from a change in our pursuit policy; these changes became effective in January of 2018.
 The policy change required additional objective factors needed to be present in order for an officer to engage in a pursuit.
 Another change was a requirement of having direct supervisor approval in order to continue a pursuit.
 These changes were implemented to enhance safety to the public, the involved officer(s), and the involved suspect(s), as police pursuits are inherently dangerous events.